 Conclusion

-In summary, finding the lowest common multiple using prime factorization is a powerful and efficient method for determining the smallest multiple shared by two or more numbers.
-By breaking down each number into its prime factors, identifying the highest powers of each prime factor, and multiplying these powers together, you can accurately compute the LCM.
+In a nutshell, finding the lowest common multiple using prime factorization is a powerful and efficient method for determining the smallest multiple shared by two or more numbers.
+Even so, by breaking down each number into its prime factors, identifying the highest powers of each prime factor, and multiplying these powers together, you can accurately compute the LCM.
 This skill is not only valuable in mathematics but also has practical applications in various real-world scenarios, from scheduling events to optimizing resource allocation.